 Please contact the Crime Survey information line at Kantar Public on freephone +44 (0)800 051 0882 to speak to an advisor for help with:

-- making an appointment for the interviewer to visit at a time convenient to you
+- making an appointment for the interviewer to call at a time convenient for you

 - getting a message to an interviewer who has already contacted you